 What Exactly is Bonding?

 Bonding refers to attachment behaviors and emotions that a guinea pig exhibits toward another individual.
-Guinea pigs can form a strong bond to a sexual mate, he can bond with another guinea pig or another animal, or he can form a bond with a certain person.
+Guinea pigs can form a strong bond to a sexual mate, they can bond with another guinea pig or another animal, or they can form a bond with a certain person.
 Characteristics of bonding behavior are that the attachment is long-lasting instead of transitory, the bond is specific to a certain animal or person, he feels secure and happy when he is near the bonded individual, and finally, involuntary separation from the individual causes emotional distress.

 The Biochemistry of Bonding Behavior in Guinea Pigs